awslabs/aws-crt-java/README.md

 ```

 ## Testing
 Many tests require environment variables to be set.
-These tests will be quietly skipped if their environment variables are not set.
+These environment variables are translated at runtime to system properties for use by the tests.
+These tests will be quietly skipped if the properties they require are not set.

 Environment variables can be set like so:
 ```
 export ENV_VARIABLE_NAME="<variable value>"